A1taxi-Hosur/vendormk/ZOHO_OAUTH_SETUP_GUIDE.md

 - **Refresh Token**: This token is permanent and doesn't expire.
 Keep it secure!
 - **Access Token**: Generated automatically each time a payment is initiated (expires in 1 hour)
+- **Account ID**: Your Zoho Payments Account ID is required for all API calls
 - **Scopes**: Make sure you include the correct Zoho Payments scopes when generating the authorization code
 - **Self Client**: Only Self Client applications work with Zoho Payments API